bdeckard92/dupUT/01-Class-Content/10-OOP/01-Activities/Git-Guide/README.md

    git stash pop
    ```

-The command `git stash pop` will pull the latest stash off the stack and reapply its changes.
+The command `git stash pop` pulls the latest stash off the stack and reapply its changes.
 Other useful `stash` commands include the following:

   * `git stash drop`: Delete the latest stash from the stack.